-What is authenticity?
-It means original and genuine.
-It is not a copy.
-It is fresh.
-A faith that is original and genuine is one that does not follow but creates a path.
-In fact, all the great sages tell us to find our own way.
+To be authentic means being fresh, new, original, and genuine.
+It is not a copy of something else.
+What is interesting is all the great sages tell us to design a spiritual way of our own.
 They turn away from the trap of religion.
 You cannot find authenticity by memorizing philosophies, doctrine, and dogma.
 You can’t pretend your way to authenticity.

 What is Authentic Faith?

 Authenticity is something you can spot.
-Someone who walks their own spiritual path doesn’t fit the cultural norm.
-If someone is walking their own walk, they don’t follow the crowd.
+Someone with a unique spiritual path doesn’t fit the cultural norm, and they don’t follow the crowd.
 They are often freethinkers.
 They reject the programming of the commercialized cultural narrative.

 You may walk your path alone, but you will find others who will walk with you.
 You will share your knowledge and gain knowledge from others.